 2) Another common mistake is not properly preparing surfaces before painting.
 This means failing to remove old paint, sand down rough edges or clean dirt and grime off surfaces.
 All of these things can prevent paint from adhering properly or result in an uneven finish.
 Be sure to take the time to prep properly before beginning your project.
 This is especially crucial for exterior painting projects.

 3) Failing to prime surfaces is another mistake that can lead to poor results.
 Priming helps paint to adhere better to surfaces and provides a base for the new paint to build on.
 If you're painting over an existing color, priming is especially important in order to avoid streaks or mismatches.

 4) Picking the wrong color is another common mistake made when painting a house.
 Be sure to choose a color that will complement your home's architecture and surroundings.
 Also, take into account the amount of natural light your home receives and how the color will look under different lighting conditions.

 5) Choosing the wrong painting technique can also lead to less than desirable results.
 For example, if you're not experienced with using a paint sprayer, it's probably best to avoid this method altogether.
 Stick to tried and true painting methods such as rolling or brushing unless you're confident in your ability to use a more advanced technique.

 6) Finally, another mistake that can be made when painting a house is forgoing professional help altogether.
-If you're not confident in your own abilities or if you're tackling a particularly large project, consider hiring a professional painter.
+If you're not confident in your own abilities or if you're tackling a particularly large project, consider hiring professional painting contractors.
 This will ensure that the job is done right and will save you time and hassle in the long run.